The following professionals lent their expertise to this article:

 Which state has the easiest LPN program?

-Given the intensive nature of fast-track LPN programs and the depth of knowledge required, no state offers an LPN program that’s conventionally “easy”.
-Your studies will be intense, and the NCLEX-PN will ensure that you know your stuff before you get your license.
-That said, there are ways you can ease your path.
+Given the intense nature of fast-track LPN programs and the depth of knowledge required, no state offers an LPN program that’s conventionally “easy.”
+But here are some ways to make it less challenging:

 Karen A. Brudnak AUTHOR